 - K.J.
 Lesker UHV, Von Ardenne Anlagen Technik Cluster coating deposition systems

-- The microelectronic materials and sensors group at TFRC operates a range of electrochemical and chemical deposition systems as well as specialised coating characterisation analytical equipment
+- the microelectronic materials and sensors group at the Thin Films Research Centre (TFRC), operating a range of electrochemical and chemical deposition systems, as well as specialised coating characterisation analytical equipment

 Learn more about your department

 Engineering and Maths Facilities Tour

 Take a look around the Engineering and Maths facilities at Sheffield Hallam University with principal lecturer and recruitment lead Dr Natalie Haynes.